QPSC-Design/PSC-ONE/README.md

 ### PSC_OS Boot from SD Card.

-This demo uses a Kioxia 32GB SD card.
+This demo uses a Kioxia 32GB SD card for storage.

 <img src="docs/images/PSC_FPGA_SD_Card.jpg" width="400">

 This video demonstrates the PSC system booting PSC_OS from an SD card on FPGA hardware.
 It shows the SD interface operating in serial mode, with CRC checks performed during data transfer.
-In case of errors, the system automatically retries the read operation, ensuring reliable boot execution from external storage.
+If an error is detected, the system automatically retries the read operation, ensuring reliable boot execution from external storage.

 [![Watch the demo](docs/images/PSC_SD_Boot.jpg)](https://vimeo.com/manage/videos/1182355690)